Aeration and Mixing

 Energy efficiency is further enhanced by the patented Double-Bubble Technology which allows custom optimisation of each system’s fine bubble (oxygenation) and coarse bubble mixing demands.

-1. Aeration, Mixing and Portability. – The MARS Lagoon Aeration System provides wastewater lagoon aeration and mixing in one portable aerator.
-Utilising both fine bubble aeration and coarse bubble technology, the MARS is able to achieve efficient aeration and thorough mixing of the water column.
+1. Aeration, Mixing and Portability. – The Ares Lagoon Aeration System provides wastewater lagoon aeration and mixing in one portable aerator.
+Utilising both fine bubble aeration and coarse bubble technology, the Ares is able to achieve efficient aeration and thorough mixing of the water column.

 Double Bubble Technology